techcommons/Tech-Scholars/README.md

   </audio>
 </div>
 ```
 Each podcast should be contained within its own ```<div class="podcontent">``` element so that it can be searched for independently from the other podcasts.
-The anchor in the sources link should uniquely match the anchor you give the podcast in the "sources.html" page.
+The anchor in the sources link should be a word or phrase of your choosing that uniquely matches the anchor you assign podcast in the "sources.html" page.
 The sources for a new cohort can be added at the bottom of the existing "sources.html" page (but within the ```<div class="bodd">``` element) under its own heading.
 The correct format is shown below.
 ```
 <h4 id="firstline">COHORT, <em>FEATURED EXHIBITION</em></h4>
 <p>COHORT BLURB</p>